To be honest I did have an inkling of what today might bring when I wrote

 For the first 30 minutes we sat in the viewing lounge and could see nothing

-couple of auks and at least one shearwater.
-This immediately piqued our
+we spotted a couple of auks and at least one shearwater.
+This immediately

-interest because as I joked to Ray, we'd already seen more than we had seen on
+piqued our interest because as I joked to Ray, we'd already seen more than we

-very few sea birds, so these few scraps so early into the voyage prompted us
+disappointing with very few sea birds, so these few scraps so early into the

-was definitely sooty but the other seemed to have a white belly but didn't
+first was definitely sooty but the other seemed to have a white belly but

-look like Manx.
-A few minutes later another bird with a white belly, this time
+didn't look like Manx.
+A few minutes later another bird with a white belly,

-closer to the boat, and with the light now better we were able to tentatively
+this time closer to the boat, and with the light now better we were able to

-identify it as a great shearwater.
-Then there was another even closer and this
+tentatively identify it as a great shearwater.
+Then there was another even

 Ten minutes later and we'd lost count of great shearwaters!
 We watched in